MalavyaRaval/malavyaraval.github.io/README.md

 # Malavya Raval

-### Hello Everyone 👋
+### Hey there 👋
-I am a CS grad from [San Francisco State University](https://www.sfsu.edu/index.html), with a passion for building impactful software and systems.
+I am a Computer Science graduate from [San Francisco State University](https://www.sfsu.edu/index.html) with a deep interest in building practical, user-focused software and scalable systems.

-I have worked on my personal website, designed database-backed applications, and explored full-stack development using Java, Python, C++, HTML, CSS, JavaScript, Swift and SQL.
-I’ve also completed over [500 LeetCode](https://leetcode.com/Malavya/) problems and tackled many [Codewars](https://www.codewars.com/users/MalavyaRaval) Kata to sharpen my algorithmic and problem-solving skills.

-Feel free to explore my projects pinned below, or connect with me!
+My work spans full-stack development, AI/ML applications, and system design.
+I’ve built and presented AI-powered tools at top conferences (AAAI, FQAS) and recently won a hackathon for a real-time safety platform.
+I actively work with TypeScript, Python, Java, C++, SQL, and React.

+I've solved over [500 LeetCode](https://leetcode.com/Malavya/) problems to strengthen my DSA foundation, and I'm always looking to learn and build things that matter.

+Check out some of my featured projects below and feel free to connect or reach out!

 ---